 Auto Start Mode

 The Auto Start mode has been controversial on some other brands of saw that were not as well implemented as the Metabo HPT jigsaw.
 In Auto Start mode, the blade does not produce as much vibration before the saw makes contact with the wood.
-This really helps you line up your cut more accurately.
+This helps you line up your cut more accurately.
 Once the cut starts, the motor ramps up to full power, and the saw takes off.